Free temporary Australia phone number to receive SMS online (+61)

 The whole thing takes under a minute.
 No registration, no download, just pick and paste.

-When it's time to switch to a paid line
+When it's time to switch to a paid number

 The free route hits a wall when:

-The fix: a private Australia line from just $1, used by you and nobody else.
+The fix: a private Australia number from just $1, used by you and nobody else.
 See how below →

-For casual sign-ups and one-off codes, the free lines above are plenty.
+For casual sign-ups and one-off codes, the free numbers above are plenty.
 Stay free as long as they work for you.

-When a shared line won't cut it, you can rent a fresh Australian one for a few minutes.
-Nobody else sees the messages, and it's clean enough for the strict social and dating apps that reject public lines.
+When a shared number won't cut it, you can rent a fresh Australian one for a few minutes.
+Nobody else sees the messages, and it's clean enough for the strict social and dating apps that reject public numbers.

 Pay only when the code arrives.
 No code, no charge.